NREL/HPC/docs/Documentation/Systems/Kestrel/Environments/tutorial.md

 #SBATCH --nodes=1
 #SBATCH --tasks-per-node=104

-#!/bin/bash
+module restore

-source /nopt/nrel/apps/env.sh
+module unload PrgEnv-cray

-module purge
+module unload cce

 module load openmpi/4.1.5-gcc
 module load gcc/10.1.0

-srun -N 1 --tasks-per-node=104 --mpi=pmi2 /your/path/to/IMB-tutorial/gcc-openMPI/mpi-benchmarks/IMB-MPI1 Allreduce > out
+srun -N 1 --tasks-per-node=104 /your/path/to/IMB-tutorial/gcc-openMPI/mpi-benchmarks/IMB-MPI1 Allreduce > out
 ```

 don't forget to replace `/your/path/to/IMB-tutorial/gcc-openMPI/mpi-benchmarks/IMB-MPI1` with your actual path.

 ## Final Words

 With all four environments built, you could now run a few benchmarks comparing how MPI performs between them.
 Try this using 1 node and using 2 nodes, and compare the results for each environment.
-You should see that performance between all four environments is competitive on 1 node, but the two `PrgEnv` builds run a bit faster for large message sizes on 2 nodes.
+You should see that performance between all four environments is competitive on 1 node, but the two `PrgEnv` builds run a bit faster for large message sizes on 2 nodes, and the gcc/openmpi build is liable to randomly fail in the 2 node case.

 Keeping track of the environments on Kestrel can be tricky at first.
-The key point to remember is that there are two separate "realms" of environments: the Cray `PrgEnv`s, which use Cray MPICH and best practices dictate the use of the `cc`, `CC`, and `ftn` compiler wrappers for C, C++, and Fortran, respectively, and the NREL-built environments that function similar to how the environments on Eagle function, and which use the familiar compiler wrappers like `mpiicc` (for compiling C code with intel/intel MPI) and `mpicc` (for compiling C code with gcc/Open MPI.)
+The key point to remember is that there are two separate "realms" of environments: the Cray `PrgEnv`s, which use Cray MPICH and best practices dictate the use of the `cc`, `CC`, and `ftn` compiler wrappers for C, C++, and Fortran, respectively, and the NREL-built environments that function similar to how the environments on Eagle function, and which use the more familiar compiler wrappers like `mpiicc` (for compiling C code with intel/intel MPI) or `mpicc` (for compiling C code with gcc/Open MPI.)

 Earlier in the article, we mentioned the existence of the `cray-mpich-abi`, which allows you to compile your code with a non-Cray MPICH-based MPI, like Intel MPI, and then run the code with Cray MPICH via use of the `cray-mpich-abi` module.
 We will include instructions for how to use this in an updated version of the tutorial.